Abortion ruling prompts variety of reactions from states

 MISSOURI

-Political control: Both GOP Gov. Mike Parson and the Republican-led Legislature support laws against abortion.
+Political control: Both GOP Gov. Mike Parson and the Republican-led General Assembly support laws against abortion.

 Background: Missouri law previously allowed abortions up until 22 weeks of pregnancy.
 But a 2019 state law banned abortions “except in cases of medical emergency,” contingent upon the U.S. Supreme Court overturning its 1973 Roe v.
 Wade decision.
 Under that Missouri law, performing an illegal abortion is a felony punishable by 5 to 15 years in prison, though women receiving abortions cannot be prosecuted.